-Tanjore paintings is one of the most popular and refined classical paintings from South India.
-It originated under the rule of Marathas in the 16th century.
-The painting is native to Thanjavur or Tanjore, a city in Tamil Nadu.
+Tanjore painting is one of the most popular and refined classical paintings from South India.
+Above all, it originated under the rule of Marathas in the 16th century.
+For instance, the painting is native to Thanjavur or Tanjore, a city in Tamil Nadu.

 The concentrated composition, the use of gold foil and semi-precious stones is very distinctive.
 A typical Tanjore painting is principally inspired by religion and centers around Hindu gods and goddesses.

 An introductory sketch of the image is drawn on a cloth and is one of the first steps in the making of a Tanjore Painting.
 For example, the cloth is pasted over a wooden base.
 Later, chalk powder or zinc oxide is mingled with water-soluble adhesive and applied on the base.
 In the next few steps, the drawing is embellished with gold foil, glass pieces and precious or semi-precious stones.